 Clearly, it is not enough to collect data on competitors for fully comprehensive competitive intelligence.
 What vital elements are commonly missed?
 How do you know which of your competitors influence sales performance and revenue, and how they do it?
-Do you understand what is the position of your company on the market?
-Could you define which product categories are the most sensitive to each of the competitors’ changes?
+Do you understand what the position of your company is on the market?
+Could you define which product categories are the most sensitive to each of the competitor's charges?

 Furthermore, you need to recognize that the information about competitors and your sensitivity to them.
 This comes in terms of, both affect the conversion “right here and right now”, as well as online store positioning and customers’ perception on the long-term horizon.

 Clients’ loyalty is an absolute measured parameter, especially for online retail.
 The loyalty is measured by customer churn, drop in sales as a consequence of competitors activities such as special offers, promotions, loyalty campaigns etc. Usually, such activities relate to price changes, because the price increasingly figures as the key factor of a purchasing decision, according to the latest PWC research.